-For information regarding our legal proceedings, see Note 6 to our financial statements included in this Form 10-Q and Item 3- "Legal Proceedings" in the Form 10-K. Other than as set forth below, as of December 31, 2012, there have been no material developments in our historical legal proceedings since September 30, 2012.
+For information regarding our legal proceedings, see Note 5 to our financial statements included in this Form 10-Q and Item 3- "Legal Proceedings" in the Form 10-K. As of December 31, 2013, there have been no material developments in our historical legal proceedings since September 30, 2013.